DamianStanger/node-service-host/readme.md

 ## Usage

-An example usage is given in the Example folder which uses the testSource to get its messages.
+An example usage is given in the Example folder which uses the test source to get its messages.
 The host works best when passed messages in the following format although will work with any message format. its just that the routing will be ignored.

 ```json